lehuygiang28/vphim/README.md

 VePhim is built using a combination of powerful technologies:

 **Backend (the behind-the-scenes stuff):**

 * **NestJS:** This is like the brain of the website, handling things like user accounts, finding movies, and making sure everything runs smoothly.
 * **Redis:** This is like a super-fast memory for the website, storing information that is frequently accessed to make the website load faster.
 * **MongoDB:** This is like a giant filing cabinet, storing all the information about the movies, users, and everything else related to the website.
+* **Elasticsearch:** This is like a giant vector database, using as a search engine for the website.

 **Frontend (what you see and interact with):**

 * **Next.js:** This is what makes the website look good and work smoothly on your browser.
 * **Ant Design:** This provides all the buttons, menus, and other elements that you see and interact with on the website.

 **Mobile App (watch movies on your phone):**

 * **Expo:** This allows VePhim to create apps for both Android and iOS phones.
 * **React Native Paper:** This makes the mobile app look beautiful and easy to use.